 Eating nuts as part of a healthy diet may be good for the heart.
 Nuts contain unsaturated fatty acids and other nutrients.
 And they're a great snack food — inexpensive, easy to store and easy to pack when you're on the go.

-One drawback to nuts is that they're high in calories, so it's important to limit portions.
+One drawback to nuts is that some may be high in calories, so it's important to limit portions.
 But choosing nuts instead of a less healthy snack may just help you stick to a heart-healthy diet.

-- Reduce the risk of developing blood clots, which can lead to a heart attack and death
+- Decrease the risk of blood clots, which can lead to heart attacks and strokes

-Besides being packed with protein, most nuts contain at least some of these heart-healthy substances:
+Nuts are a good source of protein.
+Most nuts also contain at least some of these heart-healthy substances:

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Fiber.
-All nuts contain fiber, which helps lower your cholesterol.
+All nuts contain fiber, which helps lower cholesterol.
 Fiber also makes you feel full, so you eat less.
-In addition, fiber is thought to play a role in preventing type 2 diabetes.

-The type of nuts you choose to eat probably doesn't matter much.
-Most nuts appear to be generally healthy, though some may have more heart-healthy nutrients than others.
+Most nuts appear to be generally healthy.
+But some may have more heart-healthy nutrients than others.
 For example, walnuts contain high amounts of omega-3 fatty acids.

 Almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart healthy.
-And peanuts — which are technically not a nut, but a legume, like beans — seem to be relatively healthy.
+So are peanuts — though they are technically not a nut, but a legume, like beans.

 |Type of nut